mssch/kismatic/README.md

 # Usage Documentation

-[Installation Overview](docs/INTENT.md) -- Useful examples for various ways you can use Kismatic in your organization.
+[Installation Overview](docs/INSTALL.md) -- Instructions on using KET to install a Kubernetes cluster.

-[Plan & Build a Kubernetes cluster](docs/INSTALL.md) -- Details instructions on using KET to install a Kubernetes cluster.
+[Upgrade a Kubernetes cluster](docs/UPGRADE.md) -- Instructions on using KET to upgrade your Kubernetes cluster.

-[Upgrade a Kubernetes cluster](docs/UPGRADE.md) -- Instructions on how to use KET to upgrade your Kubernetes cluster.
+[Cluster Examples](docs/INTENT.md) -- Examples for various ways you can use Kismatic in your organization.

 [Using KET with Calico](docs/NETWORKING.md) -- Instructions on how to use KET with the built-in SDN controller Project Calico.

 [Cert Generation](docs/CERT_GENERATION.md) -- Information on how KET handles certificates.

-[Kismatic CLI](https://github.com/apprenda/kismatic/tree/master/docs/kismatic-cli) -- Dynamically generated Cobra documentation for the Kismatic CLI.
+[Kismatic CLI](https://github.com/apprenda/kismatic/tree/master/docs/kismatic-cli) -- Dynamically generated documentation for the Kismatic CLI.

-[Roadmap](ROADMAP.md) -- Insight into the near-term features roadmap for the next few releases of KET.
+[Roadmap](ROADMAP.md) -- The feature roadmap for the next few releases of KET.

 # Development Documentation